Our Lady of Mount Carmel: Church teaching

 Devotion to Our Lady of Mount Carmel is bound to the history and spiritual values of the Order of the Brothers of the Blessed Virgin Mary of Mount Carmel and is expressed through the scapular.
 Thus, whoever receives the scapular becomes a member of the order and pledges him/herself to live according to its spirituality in accordance with the characteristics of his/her state in life.

 Discalced Carmelite Kieran Kavanaugh summarizes this spirituality:

 The scapular is a Marian habit or garment.
 It is both a sign and pledge.
 A sign of belonging to Mary; a pledge of her motherly protection, not only in this life but after death.
-As a sign, it is a conventional sign signifying three elements strictly joined: first, belonging to a religious family particularly devoted to Mary, especially dear to Mary, the Carmelite Order; second, consecration to Mary, devotion to and trust in her Immaculate Heart; third, an urge to become like Mary by imitating her virtues, above all her humility, chastity, and spirit of prayer.
+As a sign, it is a conventional sign signifying three elements strictly joined: first, belonging to a religious family particularly devoted to Mary, especially dear to Mary, the Carmelite order; second, consecration to Mary, devotion to and trust in her Immaculate Heart; third, an urge to become like Mary by imitating her virtues, above all her humility, chastity, and spirit of prayer.

 Association with Purgatory

-Since the Middle Ages, Our Lady of Mount Carmel has been related to purgatory and purgation from sins after death.
-In some images, she is portrayed as accompanied with angels and persons wearing Brown Scapulars, who plead for her mediation.
+Since the Middle Ages, Our Lady of Mount Carmel has been related to Purgatory and purgation from sins after death.
+In some images, she is portrayed as accompanied with angels and persons wearing Brown scapulars, who plead for her mediation.
 In 1613, the Church forbade images to be made of Our Lady of Mt.
-Carmel descending into purgatory, due to errors being preached about certain privileges associated with the Brown Scapular (known as "the Sabbatine Privilege").
+Carmel descending into purgatory, due to errors being preached about certain privileges associated with the Brown scapular (known as "the Sabbatine Privilege").

 That privilege appears in the noted Decree of the Holy Office (1613).
 It was inserted in its entirety (except for the words forbidding the painting of the pictures) into the list of the indulgences and privileges of the Confraternity of the Scapular of Mount Carmel.
 In the 21st century, the Carmelites do not promote the Sabbatine Privilege.
-They encourage a belief in Mary's general aid and prayerful assistance for persons beyond death, especially her aid to those who devoutly wear the Brown Scapular, and commend devotion to Mary especially on Saturdays, which are dedicated to her.
+They encourage a belief in Mary's general aid and prayerful assistance for persons beyond death, especially her aid to those who devoutly wear the Brown scapular, and commend devotion to Mary especially on Saturdays, which are dedicated to her.

 Apparitions

-There is today a small sanctuary at Acquafondata, Italy, where the Virgin of Mount Carmel reportedly appeared on 16 July 1841.
+There is a small sanctuary at Acquafondata, Italy, where the Virgin of Mount Carmel reportedly appeared on 16 July 1841.
 The visionaries of Our Lady of Fátima in 1917 reported Our Lady of Mount Carmel as among the titles claimed by Mary.
-She is said to have appeared to Simon Stock to whom she gave the Brown Scapular.
-The Garabandal apparitions in Spain (1961–65) were reported to be images of the Blessed Virgin Mary of Mount Carmel.
+According to Lúcia dos Santos, in the last apparition the Mother of God appeared as Our Lady of Mount Carmel "because Our Lady wants all to wear the scapular".